Privacy notice

 Storing your information

-The information that you provide for the proof of completion for the certificate will be encrypted and retained for 30 minutes after which the data will be deleted.
-The proof of completion certificate will be optional.
-Details about the Home Office’s retention policy, can be found at Retention and Disposal Standards
+Information provided by learners for the proof of completion certificates is encrypted and retained for 30 minutes, after which the data is deleted.
+Obtaining a proof of completion certificate is optional.
+Read more about the Home Office retention and disposal standards (opens in new tab).

 Questions or concerns about personal data

-If you have any questions or concerns about the collection, use or disclosure of your personal information please contact the Home Office via: info.access@homeoffice.gov.uk
+If you have any questions or concerns about the collection, use or disclosure of your personal information please contact the Home Office at info.access@homeoffice.gov.uk

 The Data Protection Officer